 - red meat

 - oily fish, such as swordfish or salmon

 - egg yolks

 You can find vitamin E in:

 A study published in 2013 also suggests that fresh ginger contains compounds that may help fight off certain viruses of the respiratory system.
 Try making your own fresh ginger tea to combine the benefits of these compounds with those of drinking warm liquids.
-These potential antiviral properties may be helpful if your wheezing is due to a viral infection.
+These potential may be helpful if your wheezing is due to a viral infection.

 In addition to irritating your airways, smoking can lead to serious conditions that cause wheezing in COPD, including emphysema and chronic bronchitis.